wso2/docs-ei/en/micro-integrator/docs/references/connectors/amazons3-connector/amazons3-connector-example.md

 # Amazon S3 Connector Example

-The AmazonS3 Connector allows you to access the REST API of Amazon Simple Storage Service (Amazon S3).
+The AmazonS3 Connector allows you to access the Amazon Simple Storage Service (Amazon S3) via the AWS [SDK](https://aws.amazon.com/sdk-for-java/).

 ## What you'll build